Become a Certified Cat Trainer

-Did you know there are more pet cats in the U.S. than there are dogs?
-As of 2018, there were 94.2 million pet cats and 89.7 million pet dogs in the U.S.1 Given these numbers, pursuing a cat training career now could put you on the cutting edge of this growing animal care profession.
+Need more reasons to become a certified cat trainer?
+Look at the numbers.
+According to an APPA pet ownership 2023 survey, there were 46.5 million pet cats in the U.S.1 Given these numbers, attending a cat training school now could put you on the cutting edge of this growing animal care profession.

 Why You Should Become a Cat Trainer Today